stenglein-lab/2018_Todos_Santos/exercises/mapping_assembly_exercise.md

 --threads 4   | since our computers have multiple processers, run on 4 processors to go faster -S SRR1984309_mapped_to_NC_007398.sam   | name of output file in SAM format

+Bowtie will output some information about what percentage of the reads aligned.
+What percentage of the reads aligned to the boa constrictor mitochondrial genome?
+Does that number make sense?

+The main output file from bowtie (and other read mappers) is a file in .sam format, which describes how reads aligned to the reference sequence.
+The output file from our command is `SRR1984309_mapped_to_NC_007398.sam`

-The output file SRR1984309_mapped_to_NC_007398.sam is in [SAM format](https://en.wikipedia.org/wiki/SAM_(file_format)).
-This is a plain text format, so you can look at the first 20 lines by running this command:
+[SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) is a plain text format, so you can look at the first 20 lines by running this command:

 ```